shagiya17/My100DaysOfCode/README.md

 # My100DaysOfCode
-Developing my python skills and knowledge
+Developing my python skills and knowledge by completing the 100 days of code

-# Day 1
-Creating a random name band generator